 Choose a “like for like” account

-Firstly when choosing a demo account you should opt for one that is closest to the account you plan to trade with.
+Firstly when choosing a demo account it is best to opt for one that is closest to the account you plan to trade with.
 It doesn’t make sense to use a USD 100,000 demo account that trades standard lots when the one you plan to use will be a EUR 250 micro account.

 Using a realistic account size and currency will help you to familiarize with the lot sizes, the fees, and the profit and losses on each trade.
-If you trade with a high cash balance on your practice account, this will give you an unrealistic sense of your margin for error.
+If you trade with a high cash balance on a practice account, this will give an unrealistic sense of the margin for error.

 Use a real money account

-One thing that traders are doing more often nowadays is to bypass demo trading altogether and start with a real account with a very low balance.
-Brokers such as eToro and Oanda allow trading with very low cash balances and you can adjust the trade sizes accordingly.
+One thing that some traders do is bypass demo trading altogether and start with a real account with a very low balance.

 Consider trading competitions

-For this reason many brokers have monthly contests for traders using demo accounts and give large cash prizes to those with the best performance.
-This makes trading a more realistic experience because there is a financial reward at the end of it.
+Some brokers have monthly contests for traders using demo accounts and give large cash prizes to those with the best performance.
+This makes demo trading a more realistic experience because there is a financial reward at the end of it.
 It can also make the process more enjoyable and engaging.

 This option is good for risk-averse traders who don’t want to place their own money at risk.
 There is no downside, other than time spent.